In early 2013 a global brute-force attack began hitting WordPress installations on almost every WP hosting server in existence.

 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-Other Areas That Can Affect WP Security
+Other Factors That Can Affect WordPress Security

-There’s No Reason Not To Use WordPress
+There Is No Reason Not To Choose WordPress

-WordPress Security – Tips
+WordPress Security – Practical Tips

 References